- On Court

 - About Ana

 - Club Ana

-Ana takes on world No.94 Mathilde Johansson of France in the second round of the French Open on Wednesday.
-It will be the third meeting between the pair, with Ana leading the head-to-head series 2-0.
+Ana takes on world No.9 Ekaterina Makarova in the fourth round of the French Open on Sunday.
+It will be the third meeting between the pair.

 Ana won the first encounter with the Russian at the US Open in 2010, but she can’t look back with sweet memories at their second meeting in 2011, when the 27-year-old was eliminated in the first round of the Australian Open, losing the deciding set 10-8.